 This is the average monthly salary including housing, transport, and other benefits.
 Salaries vary drastically between different careers.
 If you are interested in the salary of a particular job, see below for salaries for specific job titles.

-Salaries in Croatia range from 3,750 HRK per month (minimum salary) to 66,300 HRK per month (maximum average salary, actual maximum is higher).
+Salaries in Croatia range from 3,750 HRK per month (starting salary) to 66,300 HRK per month (maximum average salary, actual maximum is higher).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 The experience level is the most important factor in determining the salary.
 Naturally the more years of experience the higher the wage.